-In Mongolia, the provinces (or Aimags) of Bayan-lgii, Hovd, Uvs, and Zavkhan are known as the Western Mongolia.
-It is the most furthest region of the country that is accessible by paved roads from Ulaanbaatar, the capital.
-It has a long history and is also Mongolia’s most ethnically diverse, rugged, and beautiful province.
-The region is home to the Altai Mountain Range, with the highest peaks in Mongolia, Lake Uvs, a large saltwater lake, and many smaller lakes, mountains, rivers, forests, and steppe.
+In Mongolia, the provinces (or Aimags) of Bayan-Ugii, Khovd, Uvs, Gobi-Altai, and Zavkhan are known as Western Mongolia.
+Even though it is the furthest region of the country, provinces are accessible by paved roads from Ulaanbaatar, the capital city.
+Western Mongolia has a long history and is also Mongolia’s most ethnically diverse region.
+For some, it might be the most stunning part of the country because of the towering mountains, lakes, rivers, forests, and dunes.
+The region is home to the Altai Mountain Range, with the highest peaks in Mongolia.

 History of Western Mongolia